nimroddolev/akuvox/README.md

 **Disclaimer:** This integration is not affiliated with or endorsed by Akuvox.
 It is a community-contributed project and is provided as-is without any warranty or guarantee.
 Use it at your own discretion and responsibility.

+For troubleshooting and general discussion please join the [discussion in the Home Assistant forum](https://community.home-assistant.io/t/akuvox-smartplus-view-door-camera-feeds-open-doors-and-manage-temporary-keys/623187).
 ## Table of Contents

 - [Introduction](#introduction)